-The Application Packet including an original application, official high school transcript, eligibility form, and other supporting documents for Career and College Promise students, should be sent for review and admission to the Admissions Office.
+The Application Packet, consisting of an admission application, official high school transcript, eligibility form, and other supporting documents for Career and College Promise students, should be sent for review and admission to the Admissions Office.
 Advising and selection of courses is conducted at the designated time each semester.
-Course prerequisites and all admission's procedures must be met for dual enrollment admission to occur.
+Course prerequisites and all admission